Flavoring homemade kombucha

 What if I want carbonation but don’t want to add flavorings?

 After first fermentation, go ahead and put your unflavored kombucha into airtight bottles with around 1/2 - 1 tsp. of plain sugar.
 That'll give the yeast something to eat and convert into carbon dioxide to make it fizzy.
-Make sure the bottles are sealed tightly, and let them second ferment for around 2-4 days to build carbonation.
+Make sure the bottles are sealed tightly, and let them second ferment for around 2-7 days to build carbonation.
 Read my bottle recommendations here.
 And read more about carbonation here.
+Unflavored brews will typically take longer to carbonate than kombucha with fruit flavorings, so you may need to play around with the second fermentation length to determine the level of carbonation you like.
+Some of my unflavored brews take up to two weeks to develop carbonation.
+It's also highly dependent on the average room temperature where you keep your bottles.
+Read my guide/watch my video on Temperature for more details on how that affects fermentation.

 What if I want to adjust the sweetness levels?